MohammedTurk/Tindo-Dev-Task-/README.md

 A single tab item.
 #### Props
 "children": The content of the tab item.<br/>
-"handelClick": The event to change the tab when clicking.<br/>
+"handelClick": The event to change the active tab when clicking.<br/>
 "classes": The classes of the tab items.
 <br/>
 ### TabPanels